Microsoft Developer Network: MSDN Magazine

-MSJ back issues are available online.
+MSJ back issues were available online.
 MSDN Magazine was available as a print magazine in the United States, and online in 11 languages.
 The last issue of the magazine was released in November 2019.

 Microsoft Systems Journal

 Microsoft Systems Journal was a 1986-founded bi-monthly Microsoft magazine.

 History

 MSDN was launched in September 1992 as a quarterly, CD-ROM-based compilation of technical articles, sample code, and software development kits.
 The first two MSDN CD releases (September 1992 and January 1993) were marked as pre-release discs (P1 and P2, respectively).
 Disc 3, released in April 1993, was the first full release.
 In addition to CDs, there was a 16-page tabloid newspaper, Microsoft Developer Network News, edited by Andrew Himes, who had previously been the founding editor of MacTech, the premiere Macintosh technology journal.
 A Level II subscription was added in 1993, that included the MAPI, ODBC, TAPI and VFW SDKs.

 MSDN2 was opened in November 2004 as a source for Visual Studio 2005 API information, with noteworthy differences being updated web site code, conforming better to web standards and thus giving a long-awaited improved support for alternative web browsers to Internet Explorer in the API browser.
 In 2008, the original MSDN cluster was retired and MSDN2 became msdn.microsoft.com.